Princess Märtha of Sweden: Crown Princess

-During the 1928 Summer Olympics in Amsterdam, Princess Märtha of Sweden became engaged to her first and second cousin, Prince Olav, only son and heir apparent of her uncle the King of Norway and grandson of her grandfather King Frederick VIII of Denmark's younger sister.
+During the 1928 Summer Olympics in Amsterdam, Princess Märtha of Sweden became engaged to her first and second cousin, Prince Olav, only son and heir apparent of her uncle the King of Norway and grandson of her grandfather King Frederik VIII of Denmark's younger sister.
 News of the engagement was very well received: it was taken as a sign that there was no longer any tension following the dissolution of the union between Norway and Sweden.
 An excellent match in terms of strengthening royal ties, it was also clearly a match based on love.
 Initially, her younger sister, Astrid, was expected to marry Olav being younger than Olav by two years, while Märtha was two years older.
-Astrid was also considered more beautiful, but she instead married the future King of the Belgians Leopold III.
+Astrid was also considered more beautiful, but she instead married the future King Leopold III of Belgium.

 Following a year-long engagement, she married Crown Prince Olav in Oslo Cathedral on 21 March 1929.
 Märtha's was the first royal wedding in Norway in 340 years.
 The marriage is widely believed to have been a success due in large part to their genuine mutual love.
 They had three children: Ragnhild (1930–2012); Astrid (b.
 1932); and the much awaited heir, Harald (b.
 1937).

-Crown Princess Märtha soon became a popular and respected member of the royal family, later undertaking a range of official engagements and she also gave many speeches, unusual for royal females in that era.
+Crown Princess Märtha soon became a popular and respected member of the royal family, later undertaking a range of official engagements and also gave many speeches, unusual for royal females in that era.

-Crown Prince Olav and Crown Princess Märtha of Norway resided at the country estate of Skaugum, which was a wedding gift from Baron Fritz Wedel Jarlsberg.
-When the main house at Skaugum was destroyed by fire in 1930, the Crown Princess took active involvement in its rebuilding.
+Crown Prince Olav and Crown Princess Märtha resided at the country estate of Skaugum, which was a wedding gift from Baron Fritz Wedel Jarlsberg.
+When the main house at Skaugum was destroyed by fire in 1930, the Crown Princess took active part in its rebuilding.

 Tragedy struck Crown Princess Märtha in 1935 when her sister, the Queen of the Belgians, was killed in a car crash; the two siblings had been very close.
 Later King Olav said that it took his wife more than ten years to come to terms with her sister's death, and he did not think that she ever really got over it.
 She – together with her elder sister Margaretha – became a great support for her sister's children in Belgium.

 In 1939, shortly before the outbreak of World War II, the Crown Prince and Princess visited the United States.
 The couple befriended President Franklin Roosevelt and his wife, Eleanor.
 During this visit, the royal couple conducted an extensive tour of the Upper Midwest, where many Norwegian immigrants were settled.
 Also during their US tour, Crown Princess Märtha was initiated, together with her lady-in-waiting Ragni Østgaard, into the Delta Zeta sorority being pinned at the University of North Dakota by Delta Zeta national president Myrtle Graeter Malott.

 In 1938 upon the death of her mother-in-law, Queen Maud, Crown Princess Märtha became the royal Norwegian court's senior lady.